carpentries/lesson-development-training/episodes/collaborating-newcomers.md

 1. **Thank them** for taking the time to contribute.
-2. **Explain why the contribution does not fit** into the lesson, and offer suggestions for improvement if you're able.
+2. **Explain why the contribution does not fit** into the lesson, and offer suggestions for improvement if you're able to.
 3. **Link to relevant documentation**, if you have it.
    Notes about the design of the lesson (e.g. from this training) and any relevant discussion threads can be very helpful here.